VideoOverIP: Modes of Operation

 Using this methodology, VideoOverIP relies on a mirror driver that is included with the host installer.
 The mirror driver is used to intercept rendering calls and capture screen changes via an event-based model.

 These changes are then processed by the VideoOverIP change detection, optimization, and compression pipelines before being sent to the receiver or client.
-This technique is typically more efficient in the sense that it utilizes minimum CPU on the host or sender side.
+This technique aims to be more efficient by reducing the CPU usage on the host or sender side.